K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 Compiling is practically a key feature of the build pack that builds droplets.
 In the compilation script, the contents of downloading and installing the necessary binaries for running the application and placing them in the drop file system are written.
-Examples of binaries required to run an application include runtime (JRE, Ruby, PHP, Node, etc.), web containers (Tomcat, JBoss, Webrick, etc.).
+Examples of binaries required to run an application include runtime (JRE, Ruby, PHP, Node, etc.), and web containers (Tomcat, JBoss, Webrick, etc.).

 1)  Process Description

 > \$ bin/compile &lt;BUILD\_DIR&gt; &lt;CACHE\_DIR&gt;
 >
-> The two factor values passed when calling a compilation script are the build directory (BUILD\_DIR) and the cache directory (CACHE\_DIR).
+> The two-factor values passed when calling a compilation script are the build directory (BUILD\_DIR) and the cache directory (CACHE\_DIR).
-> The cache directory can be used to temporarily as store dependencies that are downloaded during the buildpack compilation process.
+> The cache directory can be used to temporarily store dependencies that are downloaded during the buildpack compilation process.
 > The compilation process is output to the user during the execution of the script.

 1)  Write Example

 > Compilation scripts may be written in various ways according to the environment required for running the buildpack and the application.
 > Below is an example of a simple compilation script.
-> Since the script constitutes an environment for running Ruby applications, it first installs Ruby interpreter in BUILD\_PATH, and writes the contents such as setting the configuration or installing the necessary binaries.
+> Since the script constitutes an environment for running Ruby applications, it first installs the Ruby interpreter in BUILD\_PATH, and writes the contents such as setting the configuration or installing the necessary binaries.

   ````
   \#!/usr/bin/env ruby